 This blog post does not provide a full overview of what changed in the project.
 The Jenkins project consists of more than 2000 plugins and components which are developed by thousands of contributors.
 Thanks to them, a lot of changes happen in the project every day.
 We are cordially grateful to everybody who participates in the project, regardless of contribution size.
 Everything matters: new features, bug fixes, documentation, blog posts, well reported issues, Stackoverflow responses, etc. THANKS A LOT FOR ALL YOUR CONTRIBUTIONS!

 So, keep updating Jenkins and exploring new features.
-And stay tuned, there is much more to come next year!
+And stay tuned, there is much more to come in 2022!